A-Grossmann/NYC_Accident_Analysis/README.md

 2.)
 What are the causes of most accidents?
 Can the contributing factors for the vehicles be classified?

 3.)
 What time of day do the accidents occur and where?

+4.)
+When did the Alcohol envolvment happen?

+5.)
+What types of cars were most envolved in the accidents?